willswank/dotnet-Peons/README.md

         }
     }

-Adjust the boilerplate for your domain.
+Adjust the boilerplate for the specifics of your domain.

 - Update the namespace.
 - Replace `ICatEvent` with your domain's event interface.